Discover key trends shaping Bali's 2025 property market—off-plan growth, compact villas, rental shifts, and data-backed insights from REID and SAS.

-Indonesia's tax administration is undergoing a significant transformation with the implementation of the Core Tax Administration System (Coretax), effective from January 1, 2025.
-This initiative, spearheaded by the Ministry of Finance (MoF), is designed to simplify tax processes and unify multiple platforms, Coretax aims to ease compliance for taxpayers while giving the government a 360-degree view of the country’s tax landscape.
+Indonesia's tax administration is undergoing a significant transformation with the implementation of the Core Tax Administration System (Coretax).
+Effective from January 1, 2025, this initiative is spearheaded by the Ministry of Finance (MoF).
+Designed to simplify tax processes and unify multiple platforms, Coretax aims to ease compliance for taxpayers while giving the government a 360-degree view of the country’s tax landscape.

 This new system is expected to streamline tax administration, enhance data accuracy, and improve tax revenue collection.
 However, its implementation has not been without challenges, and businesses are already feeling the impact of ongoing system glitches.